VascoLucas01/SimCorp-Project/Timeline.md

 ## August 14, 2023

+* Phase 2 of the Pentest Process: Intelligence Gathering - Nessus scans (Continuation)
-* Document the exploitation of the 10.0.0.123 system
+* Document the exploitation of the 10.0.0.123 system (user: bob)
+* Report (Continuation)

+## August 15, 2023

+* Phase 2 of the Pentest Process: Intelligence Gathering - Nmap (Continuation)
 * Report (Continuation)